nomis/mcu-uuid-log/README.rst

 There is no option to exclude compilation of debug-level messages, the expectation is that these will be disabled at runtime.
-If your program cannot fit in flash with the debug messages enabled then there's no benefit in having them.
+If your program cannot fit in flash with the debug messages enabled or run with sufficient performance then there's no benefit in having them.

-The performance impact of disabled debug logging can be limited by using the ``uuid::log::Logger::enabled(uuid::log::Level level)`` function (but messages will not be formatted if the level isn't enabled).
+The performance impact of disabled debug logging can be limited by using the ``Logger::enabled(level)`` function (but messages will not be formatted if the level isn't enabled).

 * `Change log <CHANGELOG.rst>`_